CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

-Heading.Sec={P1.Name.Full} OPERATING AGREEMENT
+Heading.Sec={Ti}<br>of<br>{Co.Name.Full}<br>{Effective.YMD}

+Ti=Limited Liability Company Operating Agreement

-0.1.sec=THIS OPERATING AGREEMENT of {P1.Name.Full} (the “Company”) is entered into as of the date set forth on the signature page hereto by each of the persons named in Exhibit A hereto (referred to individually as a “Member” and collectively as the “Members”).
+0.1.sec=THIS {Ti} of {Co.Name.Full} (the “Company”) is entered into as of the date set forth on the signature page hereto by each of the persons named in Exhibit A hereto (referred to individually as a “Member” and collectively as the “Members”).

-0.2.sec=The Members have formed a limited liability company under the Delaware Limited Liability Company Act {Purpose.cl}.
+0.2.sec=The Members have formed a limited liability company under the Delaware Limited Liability Company Act for the purpose of {Purpose.cl}.
 The certificate of organization of the Company filed with the State of Delaware and any amendments thereto are hereby adopted and approved by the Members.

 0.3.sec=The Members enter into this agreement to provide for the governance of the Company and the conduct of its business, and to specify their relative rights and obligations.